samvera-labs/ramp/src/components/StructuredNavigation/StructuredNavigation.md

 `StructuredNavigation` component has the following prop;
 - `showAllSectionsButton`: accepts a Boolean value, which has a default value of `false` and is _not required_.
 This allows to display the collapse/expand all sections button above the structure for manifests with collapsible structures.
+- `sectionsHeading`: accepts a String value, which has a default value of `Sections` and is _not required_.
+This allows to customize the text that is shown next to collapse/expand all sections button at the top of collapsible structures.

 To import this component from the library;